 - Cannot see through fermenter

-Overall, I recommend this plastic fermenter as it will last you a long time.
-You don’t have to worry about it harboring odors because of the high grade plastic it is made from and you won’t run the risk of cracked or broken glass.
+Overall, I recommend this 6.5 gallon plastic fermenter bucket as it will last you a long time.
+You don’t have to worry about it harboring odors because of the high-grade plastic it is made from, and you won’t run the risk of cracked or broken glass.

 In the end, Midwest Brewing and Winemaking Supplies will provide good customer service if you run into any issues.